-Date Subject with Code Candidates(with medium Candidates(with medium No. of Candidates Detected Candidates Examiners/ Remarks
+Date Subject with Code Cand No. of lidates(with medium Appeared No. of Candidates Detected using UFM No. of Examiners/ Invigilators Deployed No. of Visits By Observers/ Flying squad Remarks

-- 2 Appeared - 0

 1 2 3 4 5 6 7 8

+- ·

 Notes: 1.
 If your Centre was having candidates for both Sr. Sec. and Sec., separate sheets may be prepared for each.
 2. Two copies may be prepared one may be sent to RD and the other may be retained by Centre.

-Signature of CS
+Signature of CS Signature of CS